qperfect-io/MimiqCircuitsBase.jl/docs/src/index.md

 ## Overview

 MimiqCircuitsBase provides a framework to build, manipulate, and analyze quantum circuits.

 ## Quick Start

-This is an example on how to build a GHZ state with MimiqCircuitsBase.
+This is an example on how to build a GHZ state preparation circuit with MimiqCircuitsBase.
 It has to be noted that this is not the optimal way to do it, but it is used here to showcase the syntax of MimiqCircuitsBase.

 ```@meta
 DocTestSetup = quote